North Carolina Wildlife Identification Guide

 Cotton Mouth Snakes

-A wide range of snake species call North Carolina home, from the non-venomous Eastern Garter Snake to the venomous Eastern Diamondback Rattlesnake.
+North Carolina wildlife includes a large variety of snake species, from the non-venomous Eastern Garter Snake to the venomous Eastern Diamondback Rattlesnake.

 Many North Carolina snakes are non-venomous and pose no threat to humans, but it's essential to be aware of the venomous species and exercise caution when encountering them in the wild.
 While snakes play important roles in the ecosystem as both predators and prey, and they help control rodent populations and maintain the balance of local ecosystems, they can be extremely detrimental when they nest in or around a home.